ScottLogic/iOS7-day-by-day/05-uidynamics-collectionview/05-uidynamics-collectionview.md

 some simple set operations ({Items we currently have} / {Items we should have}).
 Then we loop through the resultant set and call the `removeItem:` method.

-Similarly for working out the items we should be managing, but aren't currently ({Items we should have} / {Items we currently have}).
-We repeat the procedure with the `addItem:anchor:` method.
+To work out the items we need to add we loop try to find each item in the collection we've been sent in our dictionary of managed items.
+If we can't find it then we need to start managing the behavior for it, so we call the `addItem:anchor:` method.
 Importantly, the anchor point is the current center position provided in the `UIDynamicItem` object.
 In terms of the `UICollectionView`, this means that we want our item to be anchored to the position the flow layout